The Hilbert Stack: Introduction

 \subsection{Background}

-The most fundamental moduli problem in algebraic geometry is the Hilbert moduli problem for $\Pr^N$: find a scheme which parameterizes flat families of closed subschemes of $\Pr^N$.
-It was proven by Grothendieck, in \cite{MR0146040}, that this moduli problem has a solution which is a disjoint union of projective schemes.
+The most fundamental moduli problem in algebraic geometry is the Hilbert moduli problem for $\Pr^N_{\Z}$: find a scheme that parameterizes flat families of closed subschemes of $\Pr^N_{\Z}$.
+It was proven by Grothendieck \cite[IV.3.1]{MR0146040} that this moduli problem has a solution which is a disjoint union of projective schemes.

 In general, given a morphism of schemes $X \to S$, one may consider the \textbf{Hilbert moduli problem}: find a scheme $\HILB{X/S}$ parameterizing flat families of \emph{closed} subschemes of $X$.
-It is more precisely described by its functor of points: for any scheme $T$, a map of schemes $T \to \HILB{X/S}$ is equivalent to a diagram
+It is more precisely described by its functor of points: for any scheme $T$, a map of schemes $T \to \HILB{X/S}$ is equivalent to a diagram:

-where the morphism $Z \to X\times_S T$ is a closed immersion, and the composition $Z \to T$ is proper, flat, and finitely presented.
+where the morphism $Z \to X\times_S T$ is a closed immersion, and the composition $Z \to T$ is proper, flat, and of finite presentation.
 Grothendieck, using projective methods, constructed the scheme $\HILB{\Pr^N_\Z/\Z}$.

 In \cite{MR0260746}, M. Artin developed a new approach to constructing moduli spaces.
-It was proved, by M. Artin in \cite[Cor.
-6.2]{MR0260746} and \cite[Appendix]{MR0399094}, that the functor $\HILB{X/S}$ had the structure of an algebraic space for any \emph{separated} and locally finitely presented morphism of algebraic spaces $X \to S$.
+It was proved, by M. Artin in \cite[Cor.\ 6.2]{MR0260746} and \cite[Appendix]{MR0399094}, that the functor $\HILB{X/S}$ had the structure of an algebraic space for any \emph{separated} and locally finitely presented morphism of algebraic spaces $X \to S$.
 The algebraic space $\HILB{X/S}$ is not, in general, a scheme---even if $X \to S$ is a proper morphism of smooth complex varieties.
 In more recent work, Olsson--Starr \cite{MR2007396} and Olsson \cite{MR2183251} showed that the functor $\HILB{X/S}$ is an algebraic space in the case of a separated and locally finitely presented morphism of algebraic stacks $X \to S$.